-To view the Error Detect Time Out Value, press <Enter> while E_D_TOV displays on the front panel.
-You can adjust this value in 1-second increments using the front panel controls, but it displays in milliseconds.
+To view the Error Detect Time Out Value (E D TOV), press the Enter key while E_D_TOV displays on the front panel.
+You can adjust this value in 1-second increments using the front panel controls, but the value is displayed in milliseconds.